 There are a series of factors that are crucial to business success.
 An internal analysis identifies simply how you are doing at key factors of how your business is run.

 There are many different things to gauge but some of the aspects are: Your company’s strategy and how it ties employee interaction into everyday tasks.
 How are marketing efforts created internally, and how are they received by customers?
 How does quality control occur and what happens if a product or service becomes defective?
 What type of program or system do you utilize to track product or services, and how does that system help decision making within the company?
 How do new product/service ideas come about in your company and whose feedback plays a key role in the new ideas?

 A parent/friend always tells you what you want to hear.
-We are a friend that tells it like it is, and helps you build what you already have into something you never realized was actually there all along.
+We are a friend that tells it like it is, and helps you build what you already have into something you never realized was possible.

 We will ask a few simple questions and get a well rounded list of honest strengths and easily fixable weaknesses.
 Many of our clients have turned those weaknesses into strengths and have benefited immediately with new customer base simply due to the slight change in direction we’ve recommended.